 Overseas visitors can get a pass that covers Stonehenge and some other sites too that might work well and save you some money – check it out here.

-Organised Tours and day trips to Stonehenge – the cheapest way?
+Stonehenge Tours from London – the cheapest way?

 The next easiest way, although not particularly everyone’s style of travelling, is an organised tour.
 Many tours to Stonehenge from London are available and if you wanted you could also add in visits to other popular attractions too.

-Even if you’re on a budget it’s worth considering these tours as many can be as cost effective as doing the trip yourself and of course you lose any of the headaches of having to arrange it too.
+Even if you’re on a budget it’s worth considering these London to Stonehenge tours as many can be as cost effective as doing the trip yourself and of course you lose any of the headaches of having to arrange it too.

 The simplest option is to do a Half Day tour from London.
 This is cheaper than doing it by train unless you book trains well in advance when you might get discounts.
 The downside is that it simply takes you there and back you can’t take advantage of any nearby attractions.